About The California Online Voter

 choices to make.
 Thanks to the Internet, making informed decisions is now possible

 for California voters.
 There is a lot of great information online, and CVF's voter

 The initial source material for this guide is the Certified List of Candidates and

-State.
-With this information, CVF contacted every California legislative, congressional
+the official State Ballot Pamphlet.
+With this information, CVF contacted every California

 Within this guide you'll find hundreds of links to official campaign web sites, phone